sharmakeshav2237552-rgb/Business-Insight-360/README.md

 **Business Insights 360** is an end-to-end **Power BI dashboard** developed for **AtliQ Hardware** to enable data-driven decision-making across core business functions.

 The dashboard provides a unified view of key metrics from **Finance, Sales, Marketing, and Supply Chain**, helping stakeholders monitor performance, identify trends, and make informed strategic decisions.
+## 🧩 Business Problem
+ The Challenge: AtliQ faced a major setback in Latin America, prompting a need for data-driven decisions.
+They needed a centralized analytics solution to track performance across multiple business functions.
+Decision-makers were relying on fragmented reports, making it difficult to compare performance, identify risks, and take timely actions.
+As an aspiring data analyst, I took charge of transforming their data landscape and steering them towards success.

+This dashboard solves that problem by providing a single source of truth for cross-functional insights.

 ### 🔍 Key Highlights
 - Interactive and user-friendly Power BI dashboards